rickballard/CoCiviumBackUp/insights/interpretive-vectors.md

 This is not relativism.
 It is **contextual reliability modeling**.

-Truth, in Civium, is emergent from coherence across diverse vectors — not from universal agreement.
+Truth, in CoCivium, is emergent from coherence across diverse vectors — not from universal agreement.

 ---